 You’re in the indie music capital of the world — sorry Austin, sorry Portland — so checking out some music is the perfect way to complete your Saturday night.
-Some of our favorites places to see indie bands include Shea Stadium, Glasslands, Music Hall of Williamsburg, Death by Audio and Knitting Factory.
+Some of our favorites places to see indie bands include Shea Stadium, Music Hall of Williamsburg, and Knitting Factory.
 Greenpoint has its own metal club, Saint Vitus, which is just blocks away from Glasserie if you’re into banging your head or droning out to stoner metal with up-and-coming bands.
 On some Saturdays, Brooklyn Bowl hosts the popular Soul Clap & Dance Off with DJ Jonathan Toubin where hipsters shimmy to classic R&B from the Sixties.
 If Merle Haggard is more your speed, hear some Honkytonk at Skinny Dennis.
 Want to dance?
-Go to Output, Verboten or Cameo for some EDM — and don’t worry — they never spin the cheesy breed of electronica found in Manhattan clubs where all the dudes wear cologne.
+Go to Output or Verboten for some EDM — and don’t worry — they never spin the cheesy breed of electronica found in Manhattan clubs where all the dudes wear cologne.
 Bembe is a festive place to work up a sweat listening to Latin music and salsa (generally with live percussion accompanying the DJ).
 The club is on a moody and scenic block beneath the Williamsburg bridge.
 It gets crowded, but it’s always a good time.
 See our Music Calendar for daily picks and schedules.

 SUNDAY: A DAY IN BUSHWICK